leethomason/alteraorbis/README.txt

 Install
 -------

 Run the installer; it will install the game into your Program Files (x86) and save files into the Documents directory.
 The redistributables will be installed as well.
 (If in doubt, re-install of the redistributables is harmless.)
 You can safely install over old game installations.

 Important Notes
 ---------------

-1. There is rarely save game compatibility.
+1. Save game compatibility in only with the release #.
+Beta1a to Beta1d can use the same save files, but Beta1 and Beta2 do not.
 Old games will be automatically ignored.
 2. The game is intended to run on a tablet (Windows tablets only at this point) but touch controls aren't implemented yet.
 Although the new control scheme is intended to make touch as seamless as possible.

 Filing a Bug
 ------------

 If you find an issue,
 1. Make sure your graphics drivers are up to date.
 I know, it's annoying, and every game says this.
-But the OpenGL drivers (especially on windows) make a big difference.
+But the OpenGL drivers (especially on windows) make
+   a big difference.
+OpenGL 3.1 has rendering issues.
+OpenGL 3.2 and higher should work.
-2. Open an issue here, by pushing the "new issue" in the upper left; http://code.google.com/p/alteraorbis/issues/list
+2. Open a "new issue" at http://code.google.com/p/alteraorbis/issues/list
 3. Write down the steps to reproduce
 4. IMPORTANT: include the release_log.txt file.
 It is written anew every time you run the game, so be sure to include the log that show the problem you are submitting.

 Extra info for bug:
 The rendering features can be toggled with the number keys.
 If you a rendering bug, knowing if it can be toggled on/off is very valuable information.
 For example, if you spot the "blue wall" rendering bug, you can tap (1) to turn off glow, then (1) to turn glow back on.
 If the "blue wall" goes away then returns, it's part of the glow rendering.

 1: glow
 2: particles